 In fact, Taylor Swift is the only female singer with 5 10-million sellers this millennium.
 Overall, only Eminem did better with 6.

-Lover is now inching close to 6 million.
+Lover is now at 6.6 million.
 It seems to be one more album that only needs time to grow.

 Although there is still a long way, it isn’t impossible to see all her albums up to Lover reach 10 million at some point.

 folklore is still quite recent, and while right now it lacks hits, the total sales are already very healthy at 4.6 million.

 It will need to remain in the spotlight for some time to join its predecessor on higher numbers, but this has been the daily work of Taylor Swift for nearly 15 years.